 Day 1: Arrival in Kigali and city tourDay 2: Transfer to Nyungwe Forest National Park; visit Nyanza Royal Palace and museum en routeDay 3: Colobus monkey trek and tea plantation tourDay 4: Transfer to Gisenyi on Lake Kivu; visit local markets en routeDay 5: Morning at leisure at Lake Kivu; afternoon transfer to Volcanoes National ParkDay 6: Mountain Gorilla trek; ex-poacher's village visitDay 7: Option for second Mountain Gorilla trek, optional Golden Monkey trek, or guided tour of local markets in Ruhengeri and Kinigi; afternoon return to KigaliDay 8: Depart from Kigali at leisure

 Bordering Tanzania in eastern Rwanda, Akagera National Park is central Africa's largest protected wetland and the last refuge for savanna-adapted species in the country.
 Stretching across a vast expanse of low-lying mountains and savannah plains, the park takes in the rolling highlands woodlands, swamp-fringed lakes, and wetlands of the Kagera River along the way.
 Bursting with a rich biodiversity, the park features a variety of rare species, as well as a plenitude of mammals and hundreds of bird species.

 Akagera National Park, Rwanda

-Newly constructed, Magashi is the only private access area in Akagera, and the camp is situated in the productive and phenomenally diverse northeastern corner of Akagera National Park.
+Located in the only private access area in Akagera, Magashi Camp is situated in the productive and phenomenally diverse northeastern corner of Akagera National Park.
 Six spacious and airy tented guest rooms offer uninterrupted views over Lake Rwanyakazinga, while Magashi’s main area comprises a luxurious lounge, dining and bar area, wine cellar, and pool, as well as an expansive viewing deck with convivial fire pit.
-The architecture and interiors pay homage to traditional Rwandan culture.
+Fittingly, the architecture and interiors pay homage to traditional Rwandan culture.

 Ideally located in central Kigali on one of the city’s most charming boulevards, the relaxed yet elegant five-star Kigali Serena Hotel is built around a polished granite atrium, showcasing a selection of Rwandese art.
 A range of room choices are complemented by two restaurants, including the relaxed Sokoni Café, offering poolside seating.
 A fully equipped gym and spa round out the amenities.